The Macroeconomic Goals That Clash

 The SRPC shows there is a natural rate of unemployment (NRU) - the unemployment rate that exists when the inflation rate is zero -.
 When unemployment is above its natural rate, deflation occurs as the wage inflation rate becomes negative.
 The rate of unemployment is so high that there is a recession in the economy, forcing the average price level to fall.

-For the HL students wondering: In the long run, economists argue there's a natural rate of unemployment (NRU) that doesn't accelerate inflation.
-Trying to push unemployment below this level just cranks up inflation without creating sustainable jobs – a bit like trying to charge your phone past 100%.
+For the IB Economics HL students wondering: In the long run, economists argue there's a natural rate of unemployment (NRU) that doesn't accelerate inflation.
+Trying to push unemployment below this level just cranks up inflation without creating sustainable jobs - a bit like trying to charge your phone past 100%.

-2. Growth vs. Inflation: The Speed Wobble Problem
+IB Economics Macro Trade-off 2 - Growth vs. Inflation: The Speed Wobble Problem

 Economic growth is brilliant - more jobs, more stuff being made, more money flowing around.
 But if the economy grows too quickly, it's like a bicycle going downhill without brakes.

-Take the post-pandemic economic recovery in 2022.
+IB Economics Real-life Example: Take the post-pandemic economic recovery in 2022.
 As COVID restrictions lifted, people went on spending sprees with all the money they'd saved during lockdowns.
 Great for growth, right?
 But too much spending chasing too few goods (remember those supply chain issues?) sent prices soaring faster than Usain Bolt.

-That said, growth and low inflation can coexist happily!
-During the 1990s, the US experienced what economists called the "Goldilocks economy" – not too hot, not too cold, but just right.
+IB Economics Real-life Example: During the 1990s, the US experienced what economists called the "Goldilocks economy" - not too hot, not too cold, but just right.
 This was thanks to technological innovations (hello, internet!), good monetary policy, and stable global conditions.

 The secret sauce?
 When productivity increases (more output per worker), the economy can grow without overheating.
 Think of it like upgrading your phone - suddenly everything runs faster without using more battery.

-3. Growth vs. Environment: The Planet Payoff
+IB Economics Macro Trade-off 3 - Growth vs. Environment: The Planet Payoff

 A country rapidly industrialises, building factories, increasing production, and watching its GDP climb.
 Everyone's buying new cars and the latest gadgets.
 Economic indicators are flashing green... but so are the rivers from chemical pollution.

-But here's the good news: economic growth doesn't have to trash the planet!
-Take Denmark, which has grown its economy while actually reducing carbon emissions.
+IB Economics Real-life Example: Take Denmark, which has grown its economy while actually reducing carbon emissions.
 How?
 By investing in renewable energy, designing efficient cities, and implementing smart regulations.

 As Gen Z consumers (that's you lot), your purchasing choices are reshaping industries.
 When you choose brands with solid environmental credentials, you're voting with your wallet for a different kind of growth.